maartene/DCJam2025/docs/NOTES.md

     - ✅ Different effects -> all trigger
     - ✅ Same property -> added together
     - ⚠️ Refactor for object calestenics

+## 🍅 Pomodoro 41
+- ✅ Use abilities in the game
+    - ✅ Party can execute abilities
+    - ✅ Get rid of legacy attack stuff (Hand, Weapon, AttackMobAbility)
+- ⚠️ Refactor for object calestenics
+- ⚠️ Should not be able to execute abilities while KOd
+- ⚠️ Assign abilities to party members